McDonald’s UK Modern Slavery Statement 2023

 Our supply chains

-McDonald’s has a complex global supply chain with thousands of direct suppliers who employ over a million people in more than 100 countries.
+McDonald’s has a complex global supply chain with thousands of direct suppliers employing thousands of people in more than 100 countries.
+The success of the McDonald’s System lies, in

-Specifically, in the UK, we are proud to support the UK farming community, who supply us with quality ingredients, and we seek to source locally wherever possible.
+Specifically, in the UK, we are proud to source our produce locally wherever possible.
+We support the UK farming community who supply us with quality ingredients.

 All the ingredients on our menu are sourced from approved supplier partners who have to adhere to our high-quality standards, which are independently audited.
 Where possible, our supplier partners source ingredients from farms accredited by a recognised farm assurance scheme such as Red Tractor and RSPCA Assured, with regular audits taking place on the farms to ensure that these standards are upheld.
 In addition, many of our supply chains are vertically integrated, meaning that our supplier partners will often have control and oversight of every step of the supply chain.